MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 ms.date:
 ---

-# Overview of team owner, schedule owner, and team member roles in Shifts
+# Use roles to define your frontline managers and workers in Shifts

 Alternative titles:
-- Use roles to define your frontline managers and workers in Shifts
 - Overview of team owner, schedule owner, and team member roles in Shifts
 - Frontline manager and frontline worker roles in Shifts